Party Supplies and Ideas

 Place the eggs in a large saucepan and cover with cold water.
 Bring to a boil and cook for 1 minute.
 Remove from heat, cover, and let stand for 15 minutes.
 Drain the hot water and run cold water over the eggs.
 Peel the eggs and cut them into halves.
 Slice a small piece off the bottom of each half so the egg will sit flat.
 Scoop out the yolks and mash them together with the mayo, mustard, and salt.
 Spoon the mixture back into the halves.
 Place one olive in the middle of each "eyeball" and use red gel to draw blood shots on each eyeball.
 Cover and refrigerate for no more than 24 hours.

-Serve black bean soup in small hollowed-out pumpkins.
+Use small hollowed-out pumpkins as serving dishes; black bean soup would work great!
 Use a pastry bag to top each bowl with a ghost-shaped dollop of sour cream just before serving.

-Don't just carve and decorate pumpkins - eat them!
-They're delicious in recipes like Pumpkin Gratin and Roasted Pumpkin & Goat Cheese Salad.
+Use your pumpkins in recipes like Pumpkin Gratin, Roasted Pumpkin & Goat Cheese Salad.

-Make a graveyard cake for dessert.
-Cut sugar cookie dough into tombstone shapes and bake.
-Use icing to write R.I.P. on the cooled cookies and personalize them with guests' names.
+Make a Graveyard cake!
+Make tombstone shapes from sugar cookie dough.
+Bake.
+Write R.I.P. on the cookies with black icing, after they have cooled, and then personalize them with your guests' names.
 Stick the tombstones into a chocolate cake to resemble a graveyard

 some tips above provided by shindigZ.com